 Do joint credit cards affect both credit scores?

 Joint credit cards affect both users’ credit scores equally.
-A well-managed card that is paid off in full each month might boost both users’ scores.
+A well-managed card that is paid off in full each month might build both users’ scores.
 On the other hand, regularly late payments and a high credit utilization could bring both scores down.

 Can I add someone to my credit card as a joint account holder?